 Ben and I arrived to Northern India 7 days ago.
 Last weekend, we flew from Kathmandu to Delhi where we spent the night in the airport.
 We spent several hours in an uncomfortable lounge area, awaiting our flight to Leh, with Nepal still fresh in our minds.
 We weren’t ready to leave Nepal.
 Visa permitting, … Continue reading On the Border of India & Pakistan

 Since our last post, about our experience delivering school supplies to students in Saurpani, Gorkha, Ben and I decided to return to Kathmandu.
-The monsoon season had started and sadly, based on our experience driving to and from Saurpani, we could see the roads were already deteriorating.
-Landslides would soon become the norm and some … Continue reading All Hands: Project Nepal in Kathmandu
+The monsoon season has started and many of the roads in the countryside are starting to deteriorate.
+Landslides will soon become the norm and some roads are expected to wash out completely. … Continue reading All Hands: Project Nepal in Kathmandu

 This post is a difficult one to write.
 Ben and I have just completed 22 days of hiking in the Nepali Himalayas and in thinking of how to compile my thoughts about these three magical weeks, my mind remains focused on the earthquake.
 We’d just gotten back to Pokhara the morning the main earthquake hit. … Continue reading Kathmandu & Hiking the Himalayas